 - An unusual variation: Kevin Smith's Askewniverse movies include a member of the Hicks family in every movie; in either a main, supporting, or cameo role.
 The character is always played by Brian O'Halloran.

-- Draco and Harry are actually second cousins once removed, both being descended from Cygnus Black and Violetta Bulstrode, who are Draco's great-great-grandparents and Harry's great-grandparents.
-Even one minor character in Slytherin, who is not much more than a sparring partner for Hermione in the second book, is related to Harry and Draco through Violetta Bulstrode.
-And of course, by the end of the story the Power Trio are all Weasleys by marriage or blood.
+- Cygnus Black and Violetta Bulstrode, re Draco's great-great-grandparents.
+Even one minor character in Slytherin, who is not much more than a sparring partner for Hermione in the second book, is related to Draco through Violetta Bulstrode.

 - In any book after the first in any Piers Anthony series, EVERY CHARACTER EVER.
 Even, like, the robots and stuff.
 He'll find a way.